72 Ghanta

-72 Ghanta (72 Hours) Indian Bengali drama film directed and produced by Atanu Ghosh.
-The film is released in Chorki, a Bangladeshi OTT platform.
+72 Ghanta (72 Hours) is a 2021 Indian Bengali-language mystery comedy-drama film directed and produced by Atanu Ghosh.
+The film was released in Chorki, a Bangladeshi OTT platform.
 This is the last film of veteran Bengali actor Soumitra Chatterjee which will be released posthumously.

 Plot

 An old man, former stand-up comedian commits suicide and thereafter six different stories unfold one by one.
-The 12 protagonists of the stories are appearing unrelated but latter reveals that they are highly interlinked.
+The 12 protagonists of the stories appear unrelated but the latter reveals that they are highly interlinked.